- Microsoft Excel is one of the most widely used tools for data analysis

 - Data Analysis with Excel serves as a precursor to Data Science with R or Python

 I’ve always admired the immense power of Excel.
 This software is not only capable of doing basic data computations, but you can also perform data analysis using it.
 It is widely used for many purposes including the likes of financial modeling and business planning.
-It can become a good stepping stone for people who are new to the world of data analysis.
+It can become a good stepping stone for people who are new to the world of business analytics.

 Even before learning R or Python, it is advisable to have knowledge of Excel.
-It does no harm to add Excel in your skill sets.
-Excel, with its wide range of functions, visualization, arrays empowers you to quickly generate insights from data which would be hard to see otherwise.
+It does no harm to add Excel to your skillset.
+Excel, with its wide range of functions, visualizations, and arrays empowers you to quickly generate insights from data which would be hard to see otherwise.
+And this is a crucial aspect of any business analytics project.

-In fact, we have designed an entire comprehensive course on Excel for you!
-Make sure you check it out and give yourself the gift of mastering Excel.
+In fact, we have designed an entire comprehensive program on Business Analytics for you, with Excel as a key component!
+Make sure you check it out and give yourself the gift of a business analytics career.

 Commonly used functions